BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-AWS-Standards.md

         }
     ]
 }
+- Note: Add "DeleteObject" Action only when Application demands Delete permission for IAM User.

 ### 3. Create a new AWS IAM User to be used by any app/web site to write/create/delete/browse an S3 bucket